jfornoff/jfornoff.github.io/_posts/2017-10-03-elixir-macros-part1.markdown

 # Conclusion

 We can conclude that expanded Macros yield some code representation that is then injected into the AST representing the Macro-calling module.
 When we want to inject values into that code representation (e.g, Macro function arguments), we have to use `unquote`.
 Otherwise the code is just executed in exactly the way we write it in `quote`.

+# References

+If you'd like a much longer and more in-depth resource on Elixir Macro mechanics, I highly recommend [Saša Jurić's series of blog posts on Macros](http://www.theerlangelist.com/article/macros_1)!

+# Up next

+Macros are constructs that make code and the origin of functionality slightly less obvious because they inject code into your modules AST.
+This is intended and necessary to create more concise and succinct code, but makes it more challenging to track down how things actually work.

+Therefore Part 2 will be about Macro Archaeology and how to dig up functionality if you want to dive in the nitty-gritty hidden details.